-Lovingly, a family raises an intersex child – again
+Family speaks out for intersex girl after violent attack

 OGDEN, Utah (AP) — When doctors said her youngest child would be a girl, Amie Schofield chose the name Victoria.
-Then they said the child would be a boy, so she switched to Victor.
+Then doctors said the child would be a boy, so she switched to Victor.

 It turned out neither was exactly right.
 The blue-eyed baby was intersex, with both male and female traits.

-And so she and her husband decided to call the infant Victory.
-The name is a hope for triumph over the secrecy and shame, the pain and discrimination suffered by intersex people.
+So Schofield and her husband decided to call the infant Victory.
+The name is a hope for triumph over the secrecy and shame and the pain and discrimination suffered by intersex people.

-Amie Schofield knows those sufferings better than most: This was not her first intersex child.
+Amie Schofield knows the suffering better than most: This was not her first intersex child.

 Some two decades earlier, she gave birth to another child whose body did not align with common expectations of boys or girls.
 Schofield agreed to have that child undergo surgery that tipped the scales of gender to masculine.

 But the operation did not settle the issue of gender in the child’s mind, or protect them from a savage beating decades later.

-Now, with Victory, Schofield has been given an opportunity to try again.
-Her parents want Victory to be accepted for who she is; instead of changing Victory, they are intent on changing the world so it is more accepting of intersex people.
+With Victory, Schofield has been given an opportunity to try again.
+Her parents want her to be accepted for who she is.
+Instead of changing Victory, they are intent on changing the world so it is more accepting of intersex people.

 “What I hope is what every parent hopes for their kid,” Schofield said.
 “We don’t want her to look at herself and think there’s something wrong just because she’s different.”